 These three types are defined by the amount of chocolate liquor (cocoa butter and solids) and milk that is in the recipe.

 Most candies will generally not have this much cocoa unless specially labeled, like “75% cocoa.”
-If you don’t see this highlighted, it likely doesn’t qualify for any benefits of cocoa.
+If you don’t see this highlighted, it likely doesn’t qualify for any benefits of cacao.

 Potassium in Chocolate

 All types of chocolate contain some amounts of potassium.
 The different types will have different amounts of potassium.